+Line Item Amount

-Line Item Personal Services Amount . \$932,400
+Personal Services \$932,400

 Social Security \$13,100

-Contractual Services . \$200,000
+Contractual Services \$201,000

 Travel \$9,800

 Commodities \$6,000

 Printing \$5,200

 Equipment \$10,500

 Telecommunications \$25,000

-Operation of Auto Equipment \$3,000
+Operation of Auto Equipment . \$2,000

-Total \$ 51,205,000
+Total .\$1,205,000

-It is especially important to note that over the last ten years, our agency budget and staffing levels have been reduced tremendously.
+It is especially important to note that over the last eleven years, our agency budget and staffing levels have been reduced tremendously.
 The chart and graphs briefly capture this historical perspective.
-In FY 2012 alone, we experienced an approximate 6% budget reduction.
-Despite this economic trend, we have been able to
+Despite this economic trend, we have been able to develop and incorporate some newly remodeled electronic business processes that have provided a significant financial savings to the many university/agency employment and human resource units.